Cornick Help Center

 Door Stations can send notifications when the call button is pushed so you can answer the call from your phone and unlock a connected door strike.

-Select Notification type
+6. Select Notification type the you want to receive.

 Notification on Intercom